hyperledger/indy-hipe/text/0156-rich-schema-cred-def/README.md

 Credential definitions are written to the ledger so they can be used by holders and verifiers in presentation protocol.

-A Credential Definition can reference a single Mapping and Rich Schema only.
+A Credential Definition can reference a single Mapping and a single Rich Schema only.

 Credential Definition is a JSON object.